liulab-dfci/bioinfo-combio/README.md

+This is the course material for STAT115/215 BIO/BST282 at Harvard University.

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+It is created based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).